Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Which brewing technique do I use for blonde and dark roasts?

-I found that you can use most brewing techniques with both coffee beans.
 However, to get the most out of your coffee beans, I recommend the following:

-• You can use a blonde roast for espresso coffee and pour over coffee.
+• You can use a blonde roast for espresso coffee and pour-over coffee.

 • You can use a dark roast for espresso coffee, French press, and cold brew.

-I really think that using blonde roast for espresso and pour over coffee is the way to go because a finer coffee grind is used in these brewing techniques.
+I really think that using blonde roast for espresso and pour-over coffee is the way to go because a finer coffee grind is used in these brewing techniques.

 Stirring Hario V60 brew.

 Blond roast espresso is delicious and has an almost sweet flavor profile.
-When used in pour over coffee, like with a Chemex, you can also taste these amazing balanced and sweet flavors.

-Turning the brewed coffee into iced coffee using the blonde roast is delicious as well.
-You can check out this easy recipe if you want to give it a try!
+Turning the brewed coffee into iced coffee using the blonde roast is also delicious.

-The taste of a dark roast in cold brew coffee is what makes the coffee so flavorful.
 This is why in my list of recommended coffee beans for cold brew, most of them are dark roasts!

 As for the French press, I found that brewing with a dark roast makes amazing coffee as well.